Here’s the cruel truth about photography:

 4. Avoid Overloaded Background

 You’ve probably seen a lot of photos with too much information and tons of items that shouldn’t be there, right?
-Less detail in the background will help to focus viewers’ attention to the main subject.
+Less detail in the background will help to focus viewers’ attention to the main subject, especially in jewelry photography or similar.

 So remember to: